 Montague Ullman’s Basic Method

 Jennifer dreams she feels a splinter in her foot.
 She is in her panties, and sits down on the edge of her bed to try to find and squeeze the splinter out.
 She feels it and squeezes.
-Not only does a piece of glass come out, but behind it, bugs fall out in a pile on the bed!
+Not only does a piece of glass come out, but behind it, she describes, “Bugs fell out in a pile on the bed!”
 She is backing away frightened of the bugs.

 “If this were my dream”